Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 - *Accounts*
 The accounts containing a balance to be carried forward are displayed together with the balance amount.
 The balance amount can be both positive or negative.

-  >[Info] Hold the Ctrl (control) key and click on each account with the left mouse button to select multiple accounts simultaneously.
+  >[Info] Hold the Ctrl (control) key and click each account with the left mouse button to select multiple accounts simultaneously.

 - *Delete old balances carried forward from selected FY*
 If the checkbox has been previously selected, **Yes** is displayed.
 Otherwise, **No** is displayed.
 This field is read-only.